brndnmtthws/dryoc/README.md

 [^1]: Not actually trademarked.

 [^2]: The protected memory features described in the [protected] mod require custom memory allocation, system calls, and pointer arithmetic, which are unsafe in Rust.
-Some of the libraries used by this library, such as those using SIMD, may contain unsafe code.
-In particular, SIMD code is generally considered "unsafe", however without SIMD-based cryptography you are exposing yourself to timing attacks.
+Some of the 3rd party libraries used by this crate, such as those with SIMD, may contain unsafe code.
+In particular, most SIMD implementations are considered "unsafe" due to their use of assembly or intrinsics, however without SIMD-based cryptography you may be exposed to timing attacks.